cran/ggstatsplot/README.md

 ## `ggdotplotstats`

-This function is similar to `gghistostats`, but is intended to be used when numeric variable also has a label.
+This function is similar to `gghistostats`, but is intended to be used when the numeric variable also has a label.

 ``` r
 # for reproducibility